jeromeetienne/mmo3d/README.md

 ### Step 4: modify code of foobar world to fit your need

-use your text editor :)
+use your text editor in public/foobar :)

 ### Step 5: check your result